To teach and to learn

 "I love the quality time Kaiako spend with my child, they really get him.
 I am amazed by the things he teaches me at home, that he has learnt from preschool."

 We offer 20 hours ECE.
 This means that if your child is aged 3+ they can attend Aratupu three days a week for free care and education.
 Our daily rate is $31.86.
-If you would like to apply for a WINZ subsidy just let us know – your dedicated whānau support, Hannah, is available to help find the correct form, fill out our part, and even walk alongside you throughout the process.
+If you would like to apply for a WINZ subsidy just let us know – your dedicated whānau support, Bridget, is available to help find the correct form, fill out our part, and even walk alongside you throughout the process.

 "We find Aratupu good value for money.
 It is affordable, supportive and makes me and my family feel so welcome."